hgbdev/cursor-agent-notifier/README.md

 - Sends clickable macOS notifications that bring Cursor to the foreground
 - Avoids notifications when Cursor is already in focus
 - Simple setup
+- Complements Cursor's built-in sound notification feature with visual notifications

+## Why Use This Script?

+While Cursor now includes a built-in sound notification feature (as of March 2025), this script provides additional benefits:

+- **Visual notifications**: Get macOS system notifications instead of just audio alerts
+- **Application focus**: Click the notification to immediately bring Cursor to the foreground
+- **No sound required**: Works perfectly in quiet environments where sound notifications are disabled

 ## Requirements